Vanishing Theorems and Complex Structures on Non-Classical Flag Domains: Geometric applications to compact quotients

-In \cite{CT}, Carlson and Toledo proved that there exists no K\"ahler metric on the compact quotient $X=\Gamma \backslash D$ of the non-classical period domain $D$.
+In \cite{CT}, Carlson and Toledo proved that there exists no K\"ahler metric on the compact quotient $X=\Gamma \backslash D$ of the non-classical flag domain $D$.
 Their method is to study the compact analytic subvarieties of $D$ and to use the harmonic maps developed by Sampson in \cite{Sam} and Siu in \cite{Siu}.
-So Theorem \ref{comact X not ddbar} and its corollary can be considered as a generalization of the main result in \cite{CT} which is proved by a totally different method.
+So Theorem \ref{comact X not ddbar} can be considered as a generalization of the main result in \cite{CT} which is proved by a totally different method.

+In \cite{GRT}, Griffiths, Robles, and Toledo proved that the quotient $X = \Gamma \backslash D$ of the non-classical flag domain $D$, which is not necessarily compact or smooth, is not algebraic.
+They employed methods from the cycle chain connectedness of $D$, as outlined in Theorem \ref{conn of D}, and the Shafarevich map developed by Koll\'ar in \cite{Kol}.
+Our result serves as a partial generalization of theirs.